taostat/taostats-docs/docs/Bittensor/list-of-subnets-1/testnet-104-sturdy.md

     return assets_and_pools
 ```

-- The miners, after receiving these pools from validators, must then attempt to allocate the `TOTAL_ASSETS` into the given pools, with the ultimate goal of trying to maximize their yield.
+* The miners, after receiving these pools from validators, must then attempt to allocate the `TOTAL_ASSETS` into the given pools, with the ultimate goal of trying to maximize their yield.
 This repository comes with a default asset allocation algorithm in the form of `greedy_allocation_algorithm` (a greedy allocation algorithm) in [misc.py](./sturdy/utils/misc.py).
 The greedy allocation essentially works by breaking its assets into many chunks of small sizes, and allocating them into the pools by utilizing their current yields to determine its allocations to each pool (it is done this way because the yields of the pools are dynamic based on their various parameters - most notably it's `utilization rate = borrow amount / total available tokens`).
 A diagram is provided below for the more visually attuned:

 ![allocations](./assets/allocations.png)

-- After generating allocations, miners then send their outputs to validators to be scored.
+* After generating allocations, miners then send their outputs to validators to be scored.
 The scores of miners are determined based on their relative yields their response latency.
 This means that the fastest, best allocating miner will receive the most emissions, with an `80%` weight placed on yield alone, and the other `20%` being dependent on miner latency.
 The resulting is between a range of `0-1`.
-In math speak: $$s\_{{k}} = 0.8y_k + 0.2r_k $$ where $s_k$, $y_k$, and $r_k$ are the score, yield, latency of miner $k$ respectively.
-The reward curve of $r_k$ is determined by a sigmoid curve with response time being the function (see below).
+In math speak: $$s\_\{\{k}} = 0.8y\_k + 0.2r\_k $$ where $s\_k$, $y\_k$, and $r\_k$ are the score, yield, latency of miner $k$ respectively.
+The reward curve of $r\_k$ is determined by a sigmoid curve with response time being the function (see below).
 Note: The timeout for a miner is 10 seconds, hence why the reward for >= 10s of response time is 0.
 For more information on how miners are rewarded - please see [reward.py](./sturdy/validator/reward.py).

 <div align="center">
     <img src="./assets/latency_scaling.png" />